Optional: Configure Pulse Collector with an embedded DB Server

 - The log is written to the file specified in [log] section, with -db suffix added.

-- The Linux version of Genesys Pulse Collector running with embedded DB Server is unable to connect to MS SQL Server database.
+- In Genesys Pulse Collector release 9.0.001.04 and earlier, Linux deployments running with an embedded DB Server fail to connect to the MS SQL Server database.